quackmore/smart_timer/README.md

       source ${workspaceFolder}/env.sh && make -e APP=1 all && make -e APP=2 all

+## Setup the device

+### Flashing

+(flash commands are also available as VS tasks)

-+ Flashing ESP8266 using esptool.py (checkout your distribution packages or [github repository](https://github.com/espressif/esptool)) (commands available as tasks in case you are using Visual Studio)
+Flashing ESP8266 using esptool.py (checkout your distribution packages or [github repository](https://github.com/espressif/esptool)) (commands available as tasks in case you are using Visual Studio)

   Erase flash